 June Scobee Rodgers, widow of Challenger Space Shuttle Commander Dick Scobee and NASA Administrator Charles Bolden, along with others from NASA, visit the Space Shuttle Columbia Memorial during a wreath laying ceremony that was part of NASA's Day of Remembrance, Friday, Feb.
 1, 2013, at Arlington National Cemetery.
 Wreathes were laid in memory of those men and women who lost their lives in the quest for space exploration.
 Photo Credit: (NASA/Bill Ingalls)

-The Space Shuttle Challenger Memorial, left, and Space Shuttle Columbia Memorial, right, are seen after a wreath laying ceremony as part of NASA’s Day of Remembrance, Thursday, Jan.
-30, 2020, at Arlington National Cemetery in Arlington, Va.
-The wreaths were laid in memory of those men and women who lost their lives in the quest for space exploration.
-Photo Credit: (NASA/Joel Kowsky)
+NASA Administrator Jared Isaacman delivers remarks during a wreath laying ceremony as part of NASA's Day of Remembrance, Thursday, Jan.
+22, 2026, at Arlington National Cemetery in Arlington, Va.
+Wreaths were laid in memory of those men and women who lost their lives in the quest for space exploration.
+Photo Credit: (NASA/Keegan Barber)

-NASA Administrator Bill Nelson and NASA Deputy Administrator Pam Melroy deliver remarks at the Space Shuttle Columbia and Space Shuttle Challenger Memorial’s during a wreath laying ceremony that was part of NASA's Day of Remembrance, Thursday, Jan.
+NASA Administrator Bill Nelson, NASA Deputy Administrator Pam Melroy, and Columbia astronaut William McCool’s family friend Kristy Carroll help place a lei at the Space Shuttle Columbia Memorial during a wreath laying ceremony that was part of NASA's Day of Remembrance, Thursday, Jan.
 25, 2024, at Arlington National Cemetery in Arlington, Va.
 The wreaths were laid in memory of those men and women who lost their lives in the quest for space exploration.
 Photo Credit: (NASA/Keegan Barber)

 NASA employees and members of the public listen as acting NASA Administrator Robert Lightfoot gives remarks at the graves of Apollo 1 crew members, Virgil Grissom and Roger Chaffee, during a wreath laying ceremony as part of NASA's Day of Remembrance, Thursday, Jan.
 25, 2018, at Arlington National Cemetery in Arlington, Virginia.
 Wreaths were laid in memory of those men and women who lost their lives in the quest for space exploration.
 Photo Credit: (NASA/Bill Ingalls)